The First Public Performance of the Pohick Pickers at the Pohick Country Fair, 1987

 Although members have come and gone over the years (myself among them), most recently the band has included: John Sessums (guitar, banjo), Barbara Lynn (violin), Don Binder (guitar), Matt Johnson (guitar), Chris Brown (guitar), Mason Botts (bass), Alex Sessums (Bass), Bill Patton (drums), Carolyn Cockroft Brown (keyboard), Heather Seaton (keyboard), and Scot Seaton (penny whistle).

 From its inception, the Pohick Pickers have had an eclectic repertoire—a result of both audience requests and the diverse musical interests of individual members.
-At its heart, however, the Pickers remain an old-fashioned folk group, with folk songs and spiritual revival standards forming the core of its musical catalogue.
+At its heart, however, the Pickers remain an old-fashioned folk group, with folk songs and spiritual revival standards forming the core of our musical catalogue.
 Around this hub have gravitated other musical styles, such as Pop, Country, Rockabilly, Bluegrass and Blues.
 Along the way, I began writing and eventually recording original songs that went along with the theme of our annual Parish Retreat—and these too are varied in style.

 Whatever your own musical preferences, we hope that you will enjoy our ministry on Sunday mornings and at any of the events where our music is featured.
 We always perform for the love of Christ and the joy of the music—and we hope that you will catch some of each as you listen and sing along.